imanefjer/LongListOps/README.md

 ## Example Data

-The dataset used in this project includes expressions formatted in a tree-like structure.
-Below is an example of how the data appears :
+The dataset used in this project includes expressions formatted like the one below:
 ```
-[MAX
-├── 6
-├── [MED
-│   ├── [MIN
-│   │   ├── 2
-│   │   └── 9
-│   └── 3
-└── 6
+[MAX 2 9 [MIN 4 7 ] 0 ]
 ```
+**Note:** The actual expressions in the real dataset are much longer than this one.
 ## Table of Contents
 - [Overview](#overview)
   - [Task Description](#task-description)